 The office of State and Local Affairs works to build and strengthen Johns Hopkins‘ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents, whose interest and support are vital to the mission of Johns Hopkins.

-Montgomery County Government and Community Affairs (Montgomery County, MD) | Sibley Memorial Hospital Community Affairs (Washington, DC) | All Children's Hospital Government and Community Affairs (St. Petersburg, FL)
+Montgomery Government and Community Affairs (Montgomery County, MD) | Sibley Memorial Hospital Community Affairs (Washington, DC) | All Children's Hospital Government and Community Affairs (St. Petersburg, FL)

-Vice President of Government and Community Affairs
+Vice President of State and Local Affairs

 Executive Specialist to the Vice President

 Director of Government and Community Affairs, Johns Hopkins in Montgomery County, and Federal Strategy

 For the past 20 years, Leslie has lived and worked in Montgomery County and as a result, has established personal and professional relationships with local government and community organizations.
 Leslie represents both the university and the health system in their interactions with Montgomery Country elected officials, the business community and other external organizations.
 She is also part of the Johns Hopkins Federal Strategy team.
 Before joining Government & Community Affairs at Hopkins, Leslie held a dual role as Executive Vice President of the Suburban Hospital Foundation and Senior Vice President of Government and Community Relations for Suburban Hospital.
 She is active with the Montgomery County Chamber of Commerce; Montgomery Women; a past chair of the Greater Bethesda-Chevy Chase Chamber of Commerce; and a 2007 Leadership Montgomery core program graduate.

 Associate Director of DC Government Affairs, Sibley Memorial Hospital/Johns Hopkins University